dino-rodriguez/optibnb/data_exploration/exploration.md

-<p>Looking over the data we see that there are many missing and erroneous entries (ie. listings with a price of \$0 values).
-We will have to clean this data before using it to build our model.</p>
+Looking over the data we see that there are many missing and erroneous entries (ie. listings with a `price` of $0 values).
+We will have to clean this data before using it to build our model.

 ### Price Distribution of Listings
-<p>The core listings dataset is comprised of 27,392 entries of Airbnb listing data with 51 total features including `bedrooms`, `bathrooms`, `room_type`, `review_score`, and more.
-We first examine the listings by price to get an initial impression of distribution.</p>
+The core listings dataset is comprised of 27,392 entries of Airbnb listing data with 51 total features including `bedrooms`, `bathrooms`, `room_type`, `review_score`, and more.
+We first examine the listings by price to get an initial impression of distribution.

 ```python